 Gertrude Stein told us that "a rose is a rose is a rose", but a potato is not always a potato.
-Basically there are three cousins, but each is different from the other.
+Basically, there are three cousins, but each is different from the other.

 Waxy potatoes are perfect for potato salad.
 They cook up soft yet hold their shape.
 In-betweens are your go-to potato for boiling or making hash browns--your Yukon Golds.
-(By the way I love their buttery taste and appearance.)
+(By the way, I love their buttery taste and appearance.)
 And then there are the starchy potatoes--big, bold Russet potatoes.
 Russets appear in the steak house as a huge baked potato topped with sour cream and chives.
-They have a loose/fluffy texture; not only do they make perfect baked potatoes, they also create the most creamy, ethereal mashed potatoes you will ever taste.
+They have a loose/fluffy texture; not only do they make perfect baked potatoes, but they also create the most creamy, ethereal mashed potatoes you will ever taste.

-When cooked starchy Russet potatoes fall apart and absorb butter and cream in a Heavenly way.
+When cooked, starchy Russet potatoes fall apart and absorb butter and cream in a Heavenly way.
 Any other type of potato will give you a gummy, gluey, sad mash.
 So when you want to create homemade mashed potatoes, always reach for the Russets.

 Just a few things to keep in mind:

 - Brown bits are yummy.
-Black (burnt) are and will always be bitter and nasty.
+Black (burnt) bits are and will always be bitter and nasty.
 Just like over-ripe bananas, there is no reverse aging process when the char has gone too far.

 - Pour off most of the fat before adding the liquid.

 - Turn the heat up and add in cold liquid.